Mapping the Two-Component Atomic Fermi Gas to the Nuclear Shell-Model: Mapping the Fermi Gas to the Nuclear Shell Model

 \section{Mapping the Fermi Gas to the Nuclear Shell Model}

-The two-component ultracold fermionic atomic gas consists of neutral atoms, usually alkali ones, that occupy two different internal states.
+The two-component ultracold fermionic atomic gas consists of neutral atoms, usually alkali species, that occupy two different internal states.
 The actual internal states are hyperfine states of different projection that can be split by a magnetic field \cite{ketterle2008}.
-The hyperfine splitting is larger than any other energy scale in the problem so that no internal process in the gas can transfer atoms between the hyperfine levels, thus one may think of these as frozen degrees of freedom.
-Also, since the systems are usually dilute, the range of the atom-atom interactions is very short compared to the typical interparticle distance.
-Therefore the simple zero-range potential is a popular and highly successful model.
+The energy scale of the hyperfine splitting is by far larger than any other energy scale in the problem so that no internal process in the gas can transfer atoms between the hyperfine levels; thus, one may think of these levels as frozen degrees of freedom.
+Also; since these systems are usually dilute, the range of the atom-atom interactions is very short compared to the typical interparticle distance.
+Therefore, the simple zero-range potential is a popular and highly successful model.